Rithin-QB/Jenkins_Shared_Libs/README.md

 # Jenkins Shared Library - Vars

 This directory contains reusable Groovy scripts for Jenkins pipelines.
-These scripts can be used to perform common tasks such as building code, building Docker images, checking out Git repositories, and pushing Docker images.
+These scripts can be used to perform common tasks such as checking out Git repositories, building code, building Docker images and pushing Docker images.

 ## Scripts